AbhijithM714/trader-sentiment-analysis/README.md

 # On Mac/Linux use:
 source venv/bin/activate

-Install dependencies:
+3. Install dependencies
-Create a requirements.txt file in your root folder with the following packages, then run the install command:
+Create a requirements.txt file in your root folder with the following packages:

-'''Plaintext
+Plaintext
 pandas
 numpy
 scikit-learn